 Duarte arrived in the UK in 2010 after some trouble with the Portuguese police.
 He lived in Bournemouth with a friend who had invited him to come over to England.
 After just a week, he had arranged his national insurance number and found a job as a kitchen porter.
 He continued his parting ways and drank a lot as drink was cheap (£1 per shot).
 He was out partying with friends one night, when he got drunk and was arrested.
 He was kept at the station for 24 hours to sober up.

 Upon release, he packed up and went to Camberwell to stay with friends.
-After 2 weeks, he found a job through his networks, cleaning offices Monday to Friday.
+After two weeks, he found a job through his networks, cleaning offices Monday to Friday.
 Saturdays he went clubbing with friends.
 He wasn’t drinking so much and was living with his girlfriend.
-Unfortunately, he lost that job after slapping my boss.
-After 3 weeks, he found two other jobs.
+Unfortunately, he lost that job after slapping his boss.
+After three weeks, he found two other jobs.
 Cleaning from 5-7 am and the other as a kitchen porter from 9 am to 10 pm.
 He was making good money and was partying somewhat but not as much as before.
 After about a year, his relationship broke down and he moved to Barking.
 He continued working but didn’t go out much until he moved to Brixton after a year.

 In prison, Duarte continued to hear voices and started cutting (self-harm).
-He was moved to another prison after 1 month.
+He was moved to another prison after one month.
 The other prisoners made fun of him as they didn’t understand what was going on with him.
 He became more isolated, confused and angry and began fighting with them.
 He was placed in seclusion when he began talking to himself.
 Then he was transferred to the prison hospital – Royal Bethnal hospital.
 He was assessed by the hospital doctor who prescribed medication.
 He initially refused the medication and was threatened with forced injection.
 He then agreed to take promethazine after the doctor explained that it would help him to relax since he was still hearing voices.
 He also had talk therapies and anger management treatment.

-After 1 year in hospital, Duarte was diagnosed with paranoid schizophrenia.
+After one year in hospital, Duarte was diagnosed with paranoid schizophrenia.
 He was put on a depo injection.
 The court had decided on a section 3741.
-He was in jail and hospital for a total of 4 years and one week.
+He was in jail and hospital for a total of four years and one week.
 While in hospital, Duarte was put on a special mental health scheme (SRA) to help with rehab and in preparation for returning to the community.
 He was cleaning places like hospitals etc. under the scheme and was paid £5 per day and given free food.
 He did this twice per week.
 Then his case went to tribunal and he was conditionally discharged (no drinking or drug) and sent to Penrose Leonard Road hostel.

 Leonard Road was a good fit for Duarte.
 It is sheltered accommodation for three people, sharing a bathroom and kitchen.
 He continued his SRA there and after it was closed, he was moved to another Penrose service, (Lakeview Road) which has the same set up.